 The structure of the story is a bit different than most books because it wasn’t told linearly.
 I’ve read a few of those lately, and as I review Ninth House, I must say Leigh Bardugo does it exceptionally well.
 Every bit of information is given at the exact right moment for creating maximum impact on the reader.
 It might be confusing if you’re not used to it, but I promise if you stick through it, it will become easier.
 No piece of information seemed to be given without reason, though I did have the feeling sometimes pieces of information were repeated.
 However, that didn’t really matter to me.

 “You know how people say two wrongs don’t make a right?
 They’re full of shit.“

-In short: Ninth House a thrilling read bound to keep you up at night.
+The review in short: Ninth House by Leigh Bardugo a thrilling read bound to keep you up at night.
 If you’re looking for a darker take on magic, want to explore the secret societies of Yale, while also follow the threads to solve a murder, definitely give this book a try!

 Have you read the book?
 What are your thoughts on it?
 Did you enjoy it?
 Why did or didn’t you?
 Let me know in the comments!